 Executive officers working for Zai Labs (Shanghai), except Dr. Reinhart, are party to a service agreement with Zai Lab (Shanghai).
-Zai Lab (Shanghai) employment agreements provide that we engage each executive officer on a fixed term.
+Zai Lab (Shanghai) employment agreements, except Dr. Du's agreement, provide that we engage each executive officer on a fixed term.
 We provide labor protection and work conditions that comply with the safety and sanitation requirements stipulated by the relevant PRC laws.
 Relevant executive officers (except non-PRC nationals) and the company contribute to statutory social insurance and other benefits.

 During any probation period, we may immediately terminate an executive's employment agreement without payment of severance or other liability if the executive fails to meet the company's recruiting requirements.
 Outside any probation period, we may terminate an executive officer's employment with Zai Lab (Shanghai) Co., Ltd. by providing the executive with 30 days' notice or one month's base salary in lieu of such notice and a severance benefit in accordance with local law if (i) the executive is ill or suffers any injury that is not work-related, and fails to perform the original work after the prescribed treatment period or fails to perform other work arranged by the company; (ii) the executive is not qualified for the job, and still fails to be qualified for the job after training is given or the position is adjusted; (iii) there is a significant change to the objective circumstances on which this contract is based, resulting in the failure to perform this contract, and after the consultations by both parties, no agreement can be reached in respect of the modification of the content of this contract; (iv) the company needs to terminate employees during any reorganization to avoid bankruptcy, or because it experiences serious difficulties in production or operation; and (iv) other circumstances prescribed by PRC laws or regulation.
-In addition, we may terminate the executive's employment without notice or payment if the executive (i) seriously or continuously violates, or violates several times the employment rules and policies of the company; (ii) commits serious dereliction in the performance of his or her duties, or practices graft, causing severe damage to the interests of the company; (iii) commits fraud or uses coercive measures or takes advantage of the company vulnerability to make it enter into this contract or to make amendments thereto against the company's will; (iv) is prosecuted for criminal liability, or is subject to re-education through labor in accordance with law; (iv) may be terminated as otherwise permitted by PRC laws.
+In addition, we may terminate the executive's employment without notice or payment if the executive (i) seriously or continuously violates, or violates several times the employment rules and policies of the company; (ii) commits serious dereliction in the performance of his or her duties, or practices graft, or engages in malpractice to seek private benefit, as applicable, in either case causing severe damage to the interests of the company; (iii) commits fraud or uses coercive measures or takes advantage of the company's vulnerability to make it enter into this contract or to make amendments thereto against the company's will; (iv) is prosecuted for criminal liability, or, except for Dr. Du and Dr. Xu, is subject to re-education through labor in accordance with law; or (v) may be terminated as otherwise permitted by PRC laws.
 The executive officer may voluntarily terminate his or her contract without cause with 30 days' prior notice to us.
-The executive officer may also terminate employment immediately for "cause," which includes, among other things, being asked to perform tasks that are unsafe.
+The executive officer, except for Dr. Du and Dr. Xu, may also terminate employment immediately without notice if the company engages in certain actions, including, among other things, directing the executive to perform tasks that are unsafe.